Skip to content

 • Not iGaming-first.
 No native connectors for SoftSwiss, EveryMatrix, BetConstruct, Bragg, Altenar or Slotegrator.
 No UKGC, MGA, US state or other gambling-specific licensing.
 No responsible-gaming API.
 No published licensed-casino or sportsbook references. iGaming operators integrate against the generic commerce stack.

 • Brazil-only for practical iGaming use.
-International division extends to 16 LATAM countries and 5 European markets but through partner-bank arrangements rather than direct local acquiring like dLocal.
+The international division extends to 16 LATAM countries and 5 European markets but through partner-bank arrangements rather than direct local acquiring like dLocal.
 No UK or EU acquiring depth.
 No US state gambling licensing.
 No Asian local rails.
-For multi-region operators, PagSeguro is a single-country rail, not a backbone.
+For multi-region operators, PagSeguro is a single-country rail rather than a backbone.

 • Documentation is Portuguese-primary.
-The new REST API platform at dev.pagseguro.uol.com.br has partial English translation but core integration guidance, support discussions and community resources are predominantly in Brazilian Portuguese.
-Non-Portuguese-speaking engineering teams face real friction compared to dLocal or Solidgate which ship English-first docs.
+The new REST API platform at dev.pagseguro.uol.com.br has partial English translation, but core integration guidance, support discussions and community resources are predominantly in Brazilian Portuguese.
+Non-Portuguese-speaking engineering teams face real friction compared to dLocal, where the docs are English-first.

 • Java and Ruby SDKs deprecated in 2024.
-Official maintained SDKs are now PHP and .NET only.
-Other languages must use the REST API directly, which is workable but adds work compared to providers shipping current SDKs in 6+ languages.
+Official maintained SDKs are now PHP and .NET only, so other languages must use the REST API directly, which is workable but adds work compared to providers shipping current SDKs in 6+ languages.

 • No crypto on/off-ramp or stablecoin treasury.
 Outside Brazil-regulated iGaming where crypto is banned anyway, this rules out operators with crypto-mixed deposit flows.
 CoinsPaid, NOWPayments and BitPay exist for that need.